michaelliao/mypassword/docs/guide.md

 ### First Launch

+On first launch, MyPassword shows the **Locate Vault** dialog so you can choose where your vault file lives:

+- **Open existing vault…** — point MyPassword at an existing `mypassword.db` file (useful when restoring a backup or switching machines)
+- **Create new vault…** — pick a folder in which a fresh `mypassword.db` will be created.
+You can choose any folder, including one inside a cloud-synced directory (e.g. OneDrive, Google Drive, Dropbox) so the vault syncs automatically across devices

+MyPassword records your choice in a small pointer file at `~/.mypassword/vault.path` and reads it on every subsequent launch, so you only go through this dialog once.
+See [backup](backup) for more on vault location and cloud sync.

-On first launch, you will be asked to create a **master password**.
+After locating the vault, you are asked to create a **master password**.
 This is the only password you need to remember — it protects all your vault data.

 - Must be 8-50 characters
 - Choose something strong and unique